Article 2, Section 1, Clause 6, Constitution of the United States:

 Seven vice presidents have died in office: George Clinton who served under both Thomas Jefferson and James Madison; Elbridge Gerry who served under Madison; William R. King who served under Franklin Pierce; Henry Wilson who served under Ulysses Grant; Thomas Hendricks who served under Grover Cleveland; Garret Hobart who served under William McKinley; and James Sherman who served under William Howard Taft.

-When Harry Truman succeeded Franklin D. Roosevelt as president in 1945, the vice presidential office remained vacant for four years.
+When Truman succeeded Franklin D. Roosevelt as president in 1945, the vice presidential office remained vacant for four years.

 , there was no vice president from November 22, 1963 until Hubert Humphries' inauguration January 20, 1965.

 July 6, 1965 - The 25th Amendment is sent to the states and is ratified on February 10, 1967.

 1973 - Gerald Ford

 becomes the first vice president chosen under the 25th Amendment after Vice President Spiro T. Agnew resigns.